Welcome to Paradise: the Bay Area’s Green Day history, complete

 Queuing began the next day.
 I’ve written a separate recap of the show, so I’ll just share one of my favourite photos here.

 At the show we met up with Claudia from France, who we’d met previously in Santa Ana and Seville.
 The three of us went for lunch at Homeroom on New Year's Day.
 Our heads were too fuzzy to cope with anything else!
-Across the road at Subrosa Coffee, we ran into Strychnine from Arizona and Whitney from Texas.
+Across the road at Subrosa Coffee, we ran into fans from Arizona and Texas.
 We chatted until the sun set over the toilet shop and it was too late for Claudia to pick up some bags from another fan in San Francisco (fortunately, he was happy to meet her the next day).

 On January 2nd, we took a relaxed walk to the Berkeley Rep with Annabelle.
 The American Idiot musical was developed and opened at its Roda Theatre.
 Banners still boasted a photo of John Gallagher Jr. as Johnny.
 Across the road, a sidewalk plaque celebrated Knowledge by Operation Ivy – which is probably Green Day’s best-known cover, too.